MarcusE1W/absolute-beginner/content/post/spacemacs.md

 1. After the second j of the SPC command select the first letter of the text where you want to jump to.
 So basically look at the word you want to jump to and select it's first letter.
 2. All the corresponding letters in the visible text of the window will be marked with a two letter combination.
 3. Key in the two colourful letters of the position at the beginning of the word where you want to jump and there you are.
-4. It is much more straight foreward than it sounds.
+4. It is much more straight forward than it sounds.
 Try it.

 ## File handling